(not for submissions)

-We do not consider unsolicited poetry collections or chapbook manuscripts, however the latter can be submitted to our James Tate contest.
-We do, however, consider poets' queries, which should be sent to our e-mail address with the word QUERY in the subject line.
+We do not consider unsolicited poetry collections or chapbook manuscripts, however we do consider poets' queries, which should be sent to our e-mail address with the word QUERY in the subject line.

 In January 2019, we'll have an open submissions period for poetry manuscripts (chapbooks and collections) by poets born on the island of Ireland, or current and long-term residents here.
 There won't be any submission fees for such manuscripts, and we'll consider them between 1st January and 31st January 2019.
 During this period, please create an account on Green Submissions and use Submission Manager to send us a sample selection of not more than 20 of your poems attaching it in one file as a .doc, .rtf or .docx document only (no PDF files, please.)
 Please note that this isn't a contest, and we will only publish manuscripts that are a good match for SurVision Books, if any.
 Our resources are extremely limited, and we won't be able to offer any criticism or advice.
 To familiarise yourself with the kind of work we publish, please read SurVision Magazine, or the titles we've published so far.

 Chapbook manuscripts from all over the world can be submitted to our next James Tate contest in summer 2019.

 SurVision Magazine seeks Surrealist poems of any school written in English.
 You may submit no more that 5 poems per submission.
 We will occasionally consider prose poems and essays on Surrealism and Neo-Surrealist poetry, as well as Surrealism-related visual poetry.